zjunlp/Relphormer/README.md

 # RelPhormer

-This repro is still under cleaning and we will release a new version soon.
+**This repro is still under cleaning and we will release a stable version soon.**

 Code and datasets for the paper "Relational Graph Transformer for Knowledge Graph Representation".